marcterre/frontend-takehome/README.md

 - go to http://localhost:3030/questions

-To see the result after complecting the quiz:
+To see the result after completing the quiz:

 - go to http://localhost:3030/result